 - Auto-immune conditions

-As more research continues to pour in about meditation, we learn more about its incredibly and wide ranging benefits.
-In addition to the physical benefits, meditation has immense benefits on your mental and emotional wellbeing.
+As more research continues to pour in about meditation, we learn more about its incredible and wide-ranging benefits.
+In addition to the physical benefits, meditation has immense benefits for your mental and emotional well-being.
 With a regular meditation habit, you will notice the following:

 - Better stress management